dotnet/maui/docs/design/scrollview.md

 # Platform Implementations

+The behavior of the `Padding` property on ScrollView (inherited from Forms) requires that the padding is applied _inside_ the scrollable portion of the ScrollView.
+Also, the content of a ScrollView may have its own `Margin`.
+The inset of content in a ScrollView is effectively the sum of the ScrollView's `Padding` and the content's `Margin`.
+However, the various platforms all treat these properties differently within their native ScrollView equivalents.
+Much of the complexity of the ScrollViewHandler for each platform is addressing these differences.

 ## Windows

 We'll start with Windows, because it's the most confusing.
 First off, it's important to note that as of this writing, the backing control for the .NET MAUI ScrollView is [`Microsoft.UI.Xaml.Controls.ScrollViewer`](https://learn.microsoft.com/en-us/uwp/api/windows.ui.xaml.controls.scrollviewer?view=winrt-22621).
 It is _not_ [`Microsoft.UI.Xaml.Controls.ScrollView`](https://learn.microsoft.com/en-us/windows/windows-app-sdk/api/winrt/microsoft.ui.xaml.controls.scrollview?view=windows-app-sdk-1.4), as this control was not available when .NET MAUI was first ported from Forms. _This may change in the future._ But for now, the native control is a ScrollView_er_.